 “All you need to do is to break up some good quality chocolate and bring the water to the boil – then mix until it has dissolved.
 For 12 cupcakes, you’ll need about 250g of dark chocolate and 125mls water.
 You can whip it up a bit after it’s cooled down.

 “Then you can pipe it onto your cupcakes and decorate them as you like… preferably with sprinkles or with any other colourful decorations.
 Have fun!”

 Good Oaks will be making a donation to the Alzheimer’s Society for Cupcake Day.

 At Good Oaks, we approach Dementia Care as we do all of the care we provide: with the individual at the centre.
 Dementia affects everyone differently, so we focus on the individual and their strengths and weaknesses, rather than on the condition.

 All of our Carers are Dementia Friends and are registered with the Dignity in Care initiative.
 We’ll go above and beyond to make sure your loved one feels supported and reassured.

-When a loved one is diagnosed with dementia, you can feel overwhelmed and unsure how to help.
-We have prepared some helpful resources about dementia, designed to be help you be there for your family member or friend.
+When a loved one is diagnosed with dementia, you can feel overwhelmed and unsure of how to help.
+We have prepared some helpful resources about dementia, designed to help you be there for your family member or friend.